Mario Merola (singer): Career

-He recorded approximately 40 CDs of sceneggiata music and has extensive credits in filmed versions of this Neapolitan form, newer ones as well as "classical" works from earlier in the 20th century.
-He toured abroad with a Neapolitan company to bring the sceneggiata to emigrant Italian communities elsewhere.
+He recorded about 40 records of sceneggiata music and had additional credits in filmed versions.
+He toured abroad with a Neapolitan company to present the sceneggiata to emigrant Italian communities.
+During the 1970s, Merola performed at the White House, showcasing the Neapolitan genre.

-Becomes a "scout" (contributing among other things to the initial popularity of the young Massimo Ranieri, Nino D'Angelo, and Gigi D'Alessio).
+In addition to his own music career, Merola was a talent scout, contributing to the early careers of Massimo Ranieri, Nino D'Angelo, and Gigi D'Alessio, among others.